 Group

-2021 2020
+2022 2021

 RMB'000 RMB'000

-Wages and salaries Employer's contribution to defined contribution plans including Central 40,410 11,146
+Wages and salaries Employer's contribution to defined contribution plans including 40,940 40,410

-Provident Fund 157 174
+Central Provident Fund 197 157

-40,567 11,320
+41,137 40,567

-Included in the above is total compensation to directors of the Company amounting to RMB37,781,000 (2020: RMB8,012,000).
+Included in the above is total compensation to directors of the Company amounting to RMB38,009,000 (2021: RMB37,781,000).

-28 Segment information
+26 Segment information

 The Board of Directors ("BOD") is the Group's chief operating decision-makers.
-Management determined the operating segments based on the reports reviewed by the BOD that are used to make strategic decision, allocate resources, and assess performance.
+Management has determined the operating segments based on the reports reviewed by the BOD that are used to make strategic decision, allocate resources, and assess performance.
 The BOD assesses the Group's performance mainly from business segment perspective.

-The Group has three (2020: three) reportable business segments, namely (1) the manufacturing and sale of rubber chemicals, (2) the production and supply of heating power, and (3) waste treatment.
+The Group has three (2021: three) primary reportable business segments, namely (1) the manufacturing and sales of rubber chemicals, (2) the production and supply of heating power, and (3) waste treatment.

-Other segments included investment holding in Singapore and hotel and restaurant in People's Republic of China.
+Other segments included investment holding in Singapore and hotel and restaurant operations in People's Republic of China.
 These are not included within the reportable operating segments as the segments do not meet the quantitative thresholds required by SFRS(I) 8 Operating Segments for reportable segments.
 The results of these operations are included in the "Others" column.